thelegendaryjohn/thelegendaryjohn/README.md

 Right now, I'm working part-time as a software developer for a company that make Roblox game, so I'm dealing with Lua/Luau, and everything that comes with making a game

+##

-Therefore, I would safely say that my dream had fortunately come true, and that years of dreaming and investing myself into learning the beautiful art of programming wasn't a waste! :D
+I would safely say that my dream had fortunately come true, and that years of dreaming and investing myself into learning the beautiful art of programming wasn't a waste! :D

 <!--
 **thelegendaryjohn/thelegendaryjohn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.